riboflavin/website-1/docs/realm/config/scorecard.md

     - "**/*.yaml"
 ```

+## Related options

+- Check out the different ways you can customize the behavior and appearance of integrated API documentation on the [OpenAPI reference](./openapi/index.md) page.
+- Learn more about the different ways you can configure an API catalog, using the [Catalog reference](./catalog-classic.md).

 ## Resources

 - **[Scorecard feature overview](../reunite/project/scorecard.md)** - Understand what scorecards display, how to access reports, and their role in API quality management
 - **[Configure scorecard](../reunite/project/configure-scorecard.md)** - Add Redocly built-in or custom rulesets to scorecards for comprehensive API quality assessment and tracking
-- **[OpenAPI reference](./openapi/index.md)** - Customize the behavior and appearance of integrated API documentation for comprehensive scorecard integration
-- **[Catalog reference](./catalog-classic.md)** - Configure an API catalog with different customization options for effective scorecard management